 University of Maine

 Founded in 1865, the University of Maine is a land and sea grant institution, and the flagship campus of the University of Maine System.
 Located in Orono along the banks of the Stillwater River, this vibrant and dynamic university serves Maine, the nation, and the world through its teaching, research and outreach mission.
-UMaine students come from every county in Maine, more than 45 other states and 65 countries.
-UMaine offers 90 undergraduate majors and academic programs, 70 master’s degree programs, and 35 doctoral programs.
-Opportunity for all members of the University of Maine community and its constituents is a cornerstone of their mission.
-The University of Maine advances learning and discovery through excellence and innovation in undergraduate and graduate academic programs while addressing the complex challenges and opportunities of the 21st century through research-based knowledge.
-Opportunity for all members of the University of Maine community is a cornerstone of their mission.
-The university welcomes students, research partners and collaborators into an atmosphere that honors the heritage and diversity of their state and nation.
+Students come from every county in Maine, more than 49 other states and 62 countries.
+The university offers more than 100 degree programs through which students can earn graduate certificates, master’s, doctoral or professional science master’s degrees.
+Opportunity for all members of the University of Maine community and its constituents is a cornerstone of its mission.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.